marmot-xy/CMBS/README.md

 The pretrained models can be downloaded from [Supervised model][Supervised_model] and [WeaklySupervised model][WeaklySupervised_model].

 After downloading the pretrained models, please place them into the `Exps` folder.

+You can try different parameters or random seeds if you want to retrain the model, the results may be better.

 ## Acknowledgement